High-Dimensional Regression with Binary Coefficients. Estimating Squared Error and a Phase Transition: Conclusions and Open Questions

 Our paper prompts several new directions for research.
 Relaxing the assumption that regression coefficients are binary is a natural first step in extending the results of this paper.
 We believe that both the general picture and the main approach should remain the same in this setting, where appropriate discretization of the coefficient of the regression vector values might be a viable approach.
 Furthermore, it would be interesting to see if the conditional second moment approach proposed in this paper can be used to obtain squared error associated with the relaxation of the problem such as LASSO and the Compressive Sensing methods.

 An interesting question is to see as to what extent $n^*$ is indeed the information theoretic limit for the problem of recovery of $\beta^*$ in a strong sense.
 As per the results of~\cite{wang2010information}, the application of the Gaussian channel estimates imply that below this threshold the precise recovery of $\beta^*$ is impossible information theoretically.
 However, it is not ruled out that it might be possible to recover at least a portion of the support of $\beta^*$.
 Our results show that the method based on minimizing the squared error is a poor help for this problem as the optimal solution $\beta_2$ misses the support almost completely.
 But it is not ruled out that some other method is capable of recovering at least some positive fraction of the support of $\beta^*$.
 We conjecture that this is not the case and that below $n^*$ the recovery of $\beta^*$ is impossible in the very strong sense that even obtaining a fraction of support $\beta^*$ is not possible information theoretically.
 Similarly, motivated by the fact that $n_{\rm inf,1}$ is asymptotic information theoretic limit when $k=1$ and $\sigma$ grows, it would be interesting to see if the recovery of any part of the support of $\beta^*$ is possible when $n<n_{\rm inf,1}$.
+We conjecture that with $n<n_{\mathrm{inf},1}$ samples, the recovery of even one coordinate of the support of $\beta^*$ is impossible.